This information reflects the 2026 program. Have more questions after reading these FAQs? Contact Becca Kedenburg at becca.kedenburg@mtsgreenway.org.

 INTERNSHIP BENEFITS

-• Gear Kit that includes a backpack, work pants, hiking boots and socks, a t-shirt, a first aid kit, and more.
+- Gear Kit that includes a backpack, water bottle, Carhartt work pants, REI hiking boots and socks, t-shirt, hat, a first aid kit, work gloves, and more.

-• Lunch is provided with lunch every day.
+- Lunch is provided with lunch every day.
+We do our best to accommodate interns’ dietary restrictions.

 INTERNSHIP LEADERSHIP